U.S. dollar falls as Fed rate cut expectations rise

 Japanese Prime Minister Shinzo Abe said on Tuesday that clusters of coronavirus cases had emerged in the country and that the government would take stronger steps to fight contagion.
 That gave Asian investors another reason to avoid the yen, which had been losing its safe-haven status recently.

-(Reporting by Kate Duguid in New York and Olga Cotaga in London; Editing by Steve Orlofsky)
+(Reporting by Kate Duguid in New York and Olga Cotaga in London; Editing by Steve Orlofsky and Sandra Maler)

 ((kate.duguid@thomsonreuters.com; +646-223-6118; Reuters Messaging: kate.duguid@thomsonreuters.com@thomsonreuters.net))